 However, does your energy take a dip around your period?
 If so, you might be experiencing fatigue due to premenstrual syndrome (PMS).

 You're not alone.
 Many suffer from extreme fatigue before period and mistake it for depression, laziness, or social withdrawal.
 Don't put yourself down for feeling this way.

 Premenstrual syndrome (PMS) is a real disorder that can overwhelm the best of us.
 The fatigue that goes with it won't go away on its own, but there are ways to ease the symptoms.

 The first thing you can do for yourself is to take some time away from everything and relax.
 Don't feel bad for not being active.
 If anything, you are doing a lot for your health and long-term productivity.

 You don't have to constantly be active, especially around your period.
-Taking some time to restore and relax can be just what your body needs to stop chronic fatigue syndrome symptoms before or during period.
+Taking some time to restore and relax can be just what your body needs to stop fatigue symptoms before or during period.

 - Not sleeping enough (insomnia, jet lag).